-Scott took on the role of President in mid-2020.
-He is a founding member of the Young Veteran's organisation who is keen to encourage younger ex-service and current serving personnel to engage with the RSL.
-Scott continues to initiate an expanded range of programs/activities for all our members.
+In addition to leading our Sub Branch, Scott was recently elected Deputy Vice President of Western District RSL.
+He is a founding member of the Young Veterans organisation and continues to initiate an expanded range of programs/activities to benefit all our members.

 Mr. Sheldon Rogers

-In addition to supporting Scott in initiating new services and activities, Sheldon is also our Commemorations Co-Ordinator who oversees the planning and implementation of ANZAC Day, Vietnam Veteran's Day and Remembrance Day services and associated activities.
+Sheldon assists with delivering new services and activities.
+He is also our Commemorations Co-ordinator who oversees the planning and implementation of ANZAC Day, Vietnam Veterans Day and Remembrance Day Services and associated activities.

 Wendy undertakes a wide range of secretarial duties and manages the daily operation of the Sub Branch office.
-She is also the Membership Officer responsible for ensuring enquiries and membership matters are handled in a timely manner, as well as the Volunteer Co-Ordinator and the Merchandise Co-Ordinator.
+She is also the Membership Officer responsible for ensuring enquiries and membership matters are handled in a timely manner as well as the Merchandise Co-ordinator.

 Mr. Lindsay Morrison